dbeat/cfd/README.rst

 A FEM code used to investigate CDF problems.

-The documentation is available at: 'file://'
+The documentation is available at:  https://dbeat.github.io/cfd

-Code coverage: 'file://'

 Requirements
 ------------